Contributing

 If you are on a Mac with Apple Silicon, you will need to install Rosetta.

-You need to install pnpm, rust and node.
-Additionally, if you want to run any of the dev scripts on the rust side of things, you'll need to install cargo-watch.
+You need to install yarn, rust, and node.
+Additionally, if you want to run any of the dev scripts on the rust side of things, you’ll need to install cargo-watch.
 Afterwards, run the following:

 This will install the project dependencies, build the frontend bundle (required for server to start), generate the prisma client, and create the sqlite database.